 Energy bands are the continuous ranges of allowed electron energies that form when many atoms bond into a crystal.
-Band theory explains the entire conductor/insulator/semiconductor distinction in one picture: it all comes down to whether, and how easily, electrons can reach a band where they are free to move.
+The whole conductor/insulator/semiconductor distinction comes down to one thing: whether, and how easily, electrons can reach a band where they’re free to move.

 From discrete levels to bands

-In an isolated atom, electrons can only occupy specific, discrete energy levels — sharp rungs on a ladder.
+In an isolated atom, electrons can only occupy specific, discrete energy levels, sharp rungs on a ladder.
 Bring atoms close together to form a crystal and the levels of neighbouring atoms interact and split.
-With the enormous number of atoms in a real crystal (), the split levels are packed so densely that each original level smears into a near-continuous band of allowed energies.
-Between the bands lie forbidden gaps — energy ranges in which no electron state exists, so no electron can have an energy lying in the gap.
+With the huge number of atoms in a real crystal (), the split levels pack so densely that each original level smears into a near-continuous band of allowed energies.
+Between the bands lie forbidden gaps: energy ranges with no electron state at all, so no electron can have an energy lying in the gap.

 Two bands matter for conduction:

-• The valence band — the highest band that is normally full of the bound, bonding electrons.
-Electrons here are locked into covalent bonds and cannot carry current.
+• Valence band — the highest band normally full of the bound, bonding electrons.
+Electrons here are locked into covalent bonds and can’t carry current.

-• The conduction band — the next band up.
+• Conduction band — the next band up.
 An electron promoted into it is no longer tied to a particular bond and is free to move under an applied field, i.e. it can carry current.

 Whether a material conducts is decided by whether electrons can get into the conduction band.